widdowquinn/find_differential_primers/tests/README.md

 ### 1b: `pdp.py prodigal`

 The `prodigal` subcommand runs bacterial CDS prediction on the input sequences, generating one job per sequence and passing them to the requested scheduler.
-As the `multiprocessing` scheduler is expected to be present, the examples below will use only this scheduler.
+As the `multiprocessing` scheduler is expected always to be present, the examples below will use only this scheduler.
 To test the same command with an SGE-based system, use the `--scheduler SGE` option.

 This subcommand should fail if the output directory already exists,